LeetLLM

 1weights changed: True 2finite loss: True

-The .cpu().item() call is outside gradient computation and deliberately marks the boundary where a scalar returns to the host for reporting.
+The .cpu().item() call sits outside gradient computation.
+It marks the boundary where a scalar returns to the host for reporting.

-If model and batch devices don't agree, fix placement before looking for deeper bugs.
-Catch that failure before a full training run by checking the device contract:
+If model and batch devices don't agree, fix placement before hunting deeper bugs:

 catch_mps_mismatch.py